Iran–Ukraine relations: Iranian support for Russia's invasion of Ukraine

+On 14 March 2026, Iran threatened Ukraine over Ukraine's drone assistance to Israel.

 Ukrainian retaliatory measures

 Due to the fact that the Islamic Republic of Iran, despite its official neutral stance, is supplying Russia with drones that are used for attacks in Ukraine, Ukraine's president Zelensky announced in September 2022 that the accreditation of the Iranian ambassador will be revoked and the number of diplomatic staff of the Iranian embassy in Kyiv significantly reduced.
 Dmytro Kuleba, Minister of Foreign Affairs of Ukraine, has also suggested to Volodymyr Zelenskyy to break formal relations with Iran; this is because of recent attacks on Ukrainian territory with drones made in Iran.

+On 24 November 2022, secretary of the National Security and Defense Council of Ukraine, Oleksiy Danilov, confirmed that Ukrainian forces had killed Iranian military advisors in occupied Crimea during an October strike.
+A report from Jerusalem Post on October 10 put the number of killed at 10.
+Oleksiys confirmation came after US National Security Council Spokesperson John Kirby on 20 October confirmed that Iranian military personnel were in Crimea to assist Russian troops operating Iranian made drones in attacks on Ukrainian civilians and civilian infrastructure.
+Oleksiy also threatened that Ukraine would target any Iranian military presence in Ukrainian territory.

 In June 2023, Ukraine imposed sanctions on Iran for 50 years, in response to the Iran's military support for Russia.
 The sanctions include a complete ban on trading, investments and technology transfer.